containers/podman/docs/podman-rm.1.md

 Instead of providing the container name or ID, use the last created container.
 If you use methods other than Podman to run containers such as CRI-O, the last started container could be from either of those methods.

-**--sync**

-Force a sync of container state with the OCI runtime before attempting to remove the container.
-In some cases, a container's state in the runtime can become out of sync with Podman's state, which can cause Podman to refuse to remove containers because it believes they are still running.
-A sync will resolve this issue.

 **--volumes, -v**

 Remove the volumes associated with the container.
 (Not yet implemented)